panel-attack/panel-attack/readme_characters.md

 #### "burst" or "fade"

 The image atlas used for PopFX.
-The image should be 9 equal sized frames in a row, first frame is the telegraph, frames 2 to 9 are the burst or fade animation.
+The image should be 9 equal sized frames in a row, the first frame is currently unused, frames 2 to 9 are the burst or fade animation.

 Aspect ratio of each individual frame: 1:1 (square) Recommended size per frame: 32x32px